sigit14ap/ecommerce-stock-management/readme.md

 ### Environment Variables

-To run this project, you will need copy the .env.example as .env file in each services.
+To run this project, you need to copy the .env.example as .env file in each services.

 ## Deployment